Patents and Trademarks

 1. What are the basic requirements to obtain patent and trademark protection?

 The Russian law provides protection for registered inventions, utility models and industrial designs.
 Pharmaceutical substance is generally protected as an invention.
 An invention is a technical solution in any field related to a product (inter alia, to a device, substance, microbial strain, or cell culture of plants and animals) or a method/process.

-Patent protection can be granted to product or a method if it is novel over the prior art, has the necessary degree of inventiveness, сan be industrially applicable.
+Patent protection can be granted to a product or a method if it is novel over the prior art, has the necessary degree of inventiveness, and is industrially applicable.
 The prior art includes any information known to the public in the world before the priority date.

 Any protectable word, design, symbol, etc. could be registered as a trademark if it is distinctive and enjoys priority right before other similar designations.
 The list of signs and symbols for registration is open, which allows the trademark holder to apply for non-traditional marks.

 2. What agencies or bodies regulate patents and trademarks?

 Patents and trademarks are regulated by Federal Service for Intellectual Property (the “Rospatent”).
 Patents can be registered under Patent Cooperation Treaty and Eurasian Patent Convention.
 Eurasian Patents are granted by the Eurasian Patent Office (EAPO) located in Moscow.